Choose from 8 languages

 You can study a language even if you're a complete beginner and have never studied it before.
 When you apply, we'll determine your ability and which classes will best suit you.

 The application process will determine a student’s language ability and therefore which level they will begin on.
-Students will be assigned to an appropriate level.
+Students will be assigned to an appropriate level, subject to availability.

 Classes take place weekly during term time in the evenings and on Wednesday afternoons at times when there's usually no other scheduled teaching.
 This makes it easy to fit in classes alongside your main studies.

-There are 11 classes in teaching block 1 before the Christmas break and 12 classes in teaching block 2.
+There are 11 classes in teaching block 1 and another 12 classes in teaching block 2.
 Classes are 2 hours long if you study at beginner or intermediate level or 3 hours long if you studied the language at A level.

 You're assessed so that you're put in the right group for your level of experience.